Artist in Schools program

 The notion of seeds as a metaphor was introduced where seeds are the beginning of things, things that grow, like an idea.
 The children wrote and drew a ‘Seed of an Idea’ that they would like to send off into the world.
 Little boats were made from natural materials that held these ideas onboard, in search of a place to grow.
 They were then placed in the water and floated away on an unknown adventure, travelling down the Yarra River for somebody to find, like a message in a bottle.
 Setting the boats free became a ceremony that took place on the Yarra River during excursions to native bushland on Herring Island and the vegetable patches of Collingwood Children’s Farm.
 These were the places where we touched the ground, made earth art and viewed seeds during various cycles of growth.
 Many of these children live above the ground in small apartments and the experience was an opportunity to get acquainted with things that grow and places that are alive within Melbourne’s urban setting and to gain an understanding, through play, of the life cycle of seeds.

-I have worked with community groups to create books with children that empower them as authors and illustrators.
-Creating books that children identify with, and feel proud of, aids in early literacy.
-Projects include the creation of books in mother tongue languages in East Timor where non existed before.
-A residency tour through five remote towns of South Australia from Coober Pedy to Ceduna, led to the creation of five new books for regional kids.
+I have worked with community groups to create and design books with children that empower them as authors and illustrators.
+Creating books that children identify with, and feel proud of, and act as vital aids in early literacy.
+Projects include the creation of books in mother tongue languages in East Timor (where non existed before), books with patients at the Royal Children’s Hospital, a book about worms and composting for the introduction of green waste collection in Albury, an early intervention book with the centre for non violence with thoughtful gender portrayals and relationships.
+And a residency tour through five remote towns of South Australia from Coober Pedy to Ceduna, led to the creation of five new books for regional kids that don’t get many artists travelling through their desert towns.
+I create programs of artistic activities that engage the children on topics and create the content for these publications, showcasing children’s voices and artwork in quality publications that I then design.